colinmichael89/cspb_2270_travel_games/README.md

 ## Project Overview

-This project implements the Farkle dice game using a combination of C++ classes and data structures.
+This project implements the Farkle dice game using C++ classes and data structures.
 The game involves rolling dice, keeping certain dice, and scoring based on predefined rules.
-The project features a circular linked list to manage players and handle game rotations.
+The project features a circular linked list to manage players and handle game rotations, with enhanced gameplay features for a more interactive experience.

 ## Data Structures Implemented

 1. **Circular Linked List:**
    - **Class:** `CircularLinkedList`
    - **Description:** Manages a list of players in a circular fashion, allowing seamless rotation through the list.
-It supports operations such as adding players, moving to the next player, and checking if the list is empty.
+Supports operations such as adding players, moving to the next player, and checking if the list is empty.

 2. **Node:**
    - **Class:** `Node`